For Authors|For Editors|For Reviewers

 • No specific feature within an image may be enhanced, obscured, moved, removed, or introduced.

-• The grouping of images from different parts of the same gel, or from different gels, fields or exposures, must be made explicit by the arrangement of the figure and in figure legend.
+• The grouping of images from different parts of the same gel, or different gels, fields, or exposures, must be made explicit by the arrangement of the figure and in the figure legend.

 • Adjustments of brightness, contrast or color balance may be acceptable if they are applied to every pixel in the image and as long as they do not obscure, eliminate or misrepresent any information present in the original, including the background.
 Non-linear adjustments (e.g., changes to gamma settings) must be disclosed in the figure legend.

-Peer review is an integral part of scientific publishing that confirms the validity of the science reported.
-Peer reviewers are experts who volunteer their time to help improve the journal manuscripts they review.
-Discovery Medicine follows COPE’s Ethical Guidelines for Peer Reviewers and Discovery Medicine employ ‘double blind’ reviewing, in which the referees remain anonymous to the author(s) throughout and following the refereeing process, whilst the identity of the author(s) is likewise unknown to the reviewers.
+Peer-review is an integral part of scientific publishing that confirms the validity of the science reported.
+Peer reviewers are experts who volunteer their time to help improve the manuscripts they review.
+Discovery Medicine follows COPE’s Ethical Guidelines for Peer Reviewers and Discovery Medicine employs ‘double-blind’ reviewing, in which the referees remain anonymous to the author(s) throughout and following the refereeing process, whilst the identity of the author(s) is likewise unknown to the reviewers.

 Through the peer-review process, manuscripts should become: